 The Italian–based RCF loudspeaker manufacturers were bought by Mackie just before the latter moved into live sound equipment manufacturing.
-RCF then became involved in the design and manufacture of the popular Mackie SRM450 PA speaker (see review in Sound On Sound Live August 2004).
+RCF then became involved in the design and manufacture of the popular Mackie SRM450 PA speaker.
 However, when Mackie restructured following its acquisition by Loud Technologies, RCF was cut loose, allowing it to market new products of its own design, and the model reviewed here seems to be a head–on competitor for the SRM450.
 RCF already have a reputation for building good–quality speakers in moulded cabinets, and their existing ART 300As (the ART line was started in 1996) are used extensively by hire companies around the world.
 The new ART series reviewed here comprises four models, two with 12–inch woofers and two with 15–inch woofers.
 There's little difference in maximum SPL between the four models: the lowest powered one has an SPL just 2dB below that of the highest rated.
 The reason why there are four models in the range but only two woofer sizes is that two variations per woofer size are available, offering one– or two–inch compression drivers at the high–frequency end.
 The models with the smaller tweeters also cut off at 50Hz at the low end, as against 45Hz for the two–inch models.

 The ART 322A reviewed here is an active system based around a moulded cabinet and featuring a 12–inch woofer teamed with a two–inch compression driver.
 The 312A and 315A have one–inch compression drivers, while the 'big gun' of the range is the 325A, delivering 129dB SPL from a 15–inch woofer and a two–inch HF compression driver.
 All fit into the same size of cabinet (680 x 405 x 345mm).